tjelvar-olsson/tjelvar-olsson.github.io/_drafts/python_debugger.md

 ## Introduction

-When one starts programming it is common to find oneself inserting ``print`` statements all over the code when one finds that things are not working as expected.
-This is fine and can often be a quick way of finding out what is going on.
-However, it can become tedious whenever the problem in question is non-trivial and one finds oneself repeatedly inserting yet another print statement before running the script yet again only to find that one still does not know what the problem is.
+When programming (in Python) it is common to find oneself inserting ``print`` statements all over the code when trying to find out why things are not working as expected.
+This can often be a quick way of working out what is going on.

+However, it can become tedious whenever the problem is not resolved by the first ``print`` statement.
+I have often found myself spending significant amounts of time scattering ``print`` statements all over my code to work out what is going on.
+Usually this is followed by me spending time hunting through my code for the ``print`` statements so that I can delete them.
+After which I often realise that I still needed them.

 There is a more powerful way of finding out what a program is doing: using a debugger.
 However, people often shy away from debuggers because of their arcane interface.
 This post contains five exercises to help you master the Python debugger.

+By the end of this post I hope that you will be substituting your ``print`` statements with ``import pdb; pdb.set_trace()``.

 ## Exercise 1: stepping through a program

 Let us start by stepping through a simple program.
-Copy and past the code snippet below into a file named ``pdb_exercie_1.py``.
+Copy and past the code snippet below into a file named ``pdb_exercise_1.py``.

 ```python
 name = 'alice'